even4void/aliquote/content/post/wilcoxon-test-in-lisp.md

 ;; => (1 2.5 5 4 2.5 6)
 ```

 There's more than one way to report results from a Wilcoxon-Mann-Whitney, and the test statistic is usually labelled either as U (SPSS & Co.) or W (R), statistic (Python) or TestStatistic (Mathematica), or directly as a standard normal quantile ($z$, in Stata).
-As noted in the R on-line help for `wilcox.test`:
+Even the definition of the test itself (Wilcoxon rank sum or Mann-Whitney test) is not clear, as noted in the R on-line help for `wilcox.test`.

-> The literature is not unanimous about the definitions of the Wilcoxon rank sum and Mann-Whitney tests.
-The two most common definitions correspond to the sum of the ranks of the first sample with the minimum value subtracted or not: R subtracts and S-PLUS does not, giving a value which is larger by m(m+1)/2 for a first sample of size m.
-(It seems Wilcoxon's original paper used the unadjusted sum of the ranks but subsequent tables subtracted the minimum.)

 Similar comments are made in Stata manuals, or by the author of the Haskell's [statistics](https://hackage.haskell.org/package/statistics) package.

 Hence, it may happen that only the sum of ranks is reported, or the sum of ranks minus a correction factor ($n_{\star}(n_{\star}+1)/2$, where $\star$ denotes the index for the first or second group[^2]), which is the case of the first two naming schemes (although, technically, U is the shifted version of the test statistic), while the $z$ value refers to the standardized test statistic that follows a normal distribution.[^3] Assuming $n_1 < n_2$, we define $W_R$ the sum of the ranks assigned to the $n_1$ observations in the first sample.
 Critical values for this statistic for small $n$ can be used.[^4] When $\text{min}(n_1, n_2) > 10$, we use the following Gaussian approximation: